 Highly resistance breeds such as Keteku and shuwa should be kept by livestock farmers in the zone.

 Strategic control against prevalence of Boopholus spp should be adhered to.
-Responsive and regularly checks and use of drugs against Anaplasma marginale and anaplasma central should be done by livestock farmers in the Zone.
+Responsive and regularly checks and use of drugs against Anaplasma marginale and Anaplasma centrale should be done by livestock farmers in the Zone.

-Due to relatively high prevalence of ticks and haemoparasite infection especially on white Fulani cattle in this study is therefore recommended that ticks using construction of dip vat for acaricides in order to control or limit the spread of infection and also routine distribution and use of prophylaxis to reduce blood parasite load and improve general well –being of the animals should be embarked upon.
+Due to relatively high prevalence of ticks and haemoparasite infection especially in white Fulani cattle in this study, it is therefore recommended that construction of dip vats for acaricides in order to control ticks or limit the spread of infection and also routine distribution and use of prophylaxis to reduce blood parasite load and improve general well –being of the animals should be embarked upon.

 COMPETING INTERESTS DISCLAIMER: